-The Pennsylvania Office of Attorney General ("AG") has commenced an investigation regarding the Incident, and the United States Attorney for the Western District of Pennsylvania has issued a federal grand jury subpoena for documents relevant to the Incident.
-The scope of these investigations is not further known at this time.
+The Pennsylvania Office of Attorney General ("PA AG") commenced an investigation regarding the Incident, and the United States Attorney for the Western District of Pennsylvania issued a federal grand jury subpoena for documents relevant to the Incident.

-On February 2, 2022, the AG issued a press release related to the Revolution pipeline, and released a Grand Jury Presentment and filed a criminal complaint against ETC Northeast Pipeline, LLC in Magisterial District Court No. 12-2-02 in Dauphin County, Pennsylvania, with respect to nine misdemeanor charges related to various alleged violations of the Clean Streams Law associated with the construction of the Revolution pipeline.
-The Partnership will defend itself vigorously against these charges.
+On February 2, 2022, the PA AG issued a press release related to the Revolution pipeline, and released a Grand Jury Presentment and filed a criminal complaint against ETC Northeast Pipeline, LLC in Magisterial District Court No. 12-2-02 in Dauphin County, Pennsylvania, with respect to nine misdemeanor charges related to various alleged violations of the Clean Streams Law associated with the construction of the Revolution pipeline.